JulienDrecq/pytoggl_get_timeentries/README.md

 Todo :
 ===================
-* send the time entries message by email (add argparse options for smtp configuration)
+* send the time entries message by email (add options or a config file for smtp configuration)